elin38/WFC-Mapgen/README.md

 ## Acknowledgments

-This project was built with the help of **ChatGPT** for guidance on implementing the Wave Function Collapse algorithm in Phaser.js.
+This project was built with the help of **ChatGPT** for debugging purposes.

 ## View using Github Pages